joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

  - You are interested to start hacking/working on/developing freesewing
  - You want to run your own instance, perhaps because you want to run your own pattern business

-Regardless the reasons, these instructions apply to both because we're actually going to setup a proper (virtual) server, and not some sort of environment on a laptop somewhere.
+Regardless the reasons, these instructions apply to both because we're going to set up a proper (virtual) server, and not some sort of environment on a laptop somewhere.

-As a developer, you might find this overkill, but I like to have my development copy publically available so that I can sometimes point users to it and ask them to test out a feature on the bleeding edge of the codebase.
+As a developer, you might find this overkill, but I like to have my development copy publicly available so that I can sometimes point users to it and ask them to test out a feature on the bleeding edge of the codebase.